HopperLogger/HopperRender/README.md

 The usage of [madVR](https://www.videohelp.com/software/madVR) is recommended, but not necessary.

+MPC Video Renderer and madVR are officially supported.
+Using the Enhanced Video Renderer is not advised, as it doesn't support HDR and tends to be incompatible with HopperRender.

 ### Installation
 1. Open MPC-HC or MPC-BE's settings.
 2. Select the External Filters submenu.